-- We've also highlighted the best web hosting services of 2020
+- We've also highlighted the best web hosting services. (opens in new tab)

 Any power users reading may wonder how filtering traffic via a proxy will work with SSL.
 Fortunately, Jigsaw has thought of this and has put together a comprehensive tutorial (opens in new tab) to make sure secure connections to your site work seamlessly.
 Several other tutorials are also available in the support section.